TacSL: A Library for Visuotactile Sensor Simulation and Learning

 While contact-rich tasks such as insertion require force to accomplish the task, it is also important to minimize excessive contact forces during task execution to prevent damage to both the parts and the robot.
 As a result, minimizing excessive contact forces while solving contact-rich tasks poses a challenging trade-off for exploration, especially with high-dimensional inputs such as tactile images.

-Inspired by the \textit{teacher-student} framework described earlier, we present a novel asymmetric actor-critic distillation algorithm (AACD) that addresses this exploration challenge by leveraging a pretrained critic from a low-dimensional agent to guide the learning process of a new high-dimensional agent. {\sysName} trains a high-dimensional policy in two steps (see Fig.~\ref{fig:aacd_algo}).
+Inspired by the \textit{teacher-student} framework described earlier, we present a novel asymmetric actor-critic distillation algorithm (AACD) that addresses this exploration challenge by leveraging a pretrained critic from a low-dimensional agent to guide the learning process of a new high-dimensional agent.
+The low-dimensional agent employs a privileged state-based policy, while the high-dimensional agent operates with image-based observations. {\sysName} trains a high-dimensional policy in two steps (see Fig.~\ref{fig:aacd_algo} and Algorithm~\ref{alg:aacd}).
 First, a randomly-initialized RL actor and critic with low-dimensional observation input are trained from scratch using low-dimensional privileged state information.
 Next, a randomly-initialized actor with high-dimensional observation input and the \textit{pretrained} low-dimensional critic are trained and fine-tuned, respectively, to optimize RL policy objectives. {\sysName} effectively addresses exploration challenges in high-dimensional policy learning by leveraging prior knowledge of the pretrained critic, thereby providing effective guidance for learning the high-dimensional policy.